nwjs-ffmpeg-prebuilt/nwjs-ffmpeg-prebuilt/BUILD_make.md

 #### Windows

-Building binary on Windows host is not supported yet.
+Building binary on Windows host might possible by MinGQ, but only tested on Linux host yet.
 Decoding AAC via OSAPI is also unsupported yet.

 #### Linux